noirello/bonsai/docs/tutorial.rst

     [{'objectClass': ['organizationalUnit', 'top'], 'ou': ['nerdherd']}]

 .. note::
-          As you can see every key - or LDAP attribute - in the entry has a list for clarity, even if there is only one value belongs to the attribute.
-The most of the attributes could have more then one value, so it would be confusing, if some of the keys had string value and the others had list.
+          As you can see every key - or LDAP attribute - in the entry has a list for clarity, even if only one value belongs to the attribute.
+As most of the attributes could have more than one value, it would be confusing, if some of the keys had string value and the others had list.

 Add, modify, delete LDAP entry
 ------------------------------